HenuZiO/qubitcoin-miner-cpu/README.md

 - No external quantum libraries required
 - Support for AVX2 and AVX512 instructions
 - Can work simultaneously with a GPU miner
-- Developer fee: 15% (compared to 20% in GPU version)
+- Developer fee: 5%
+- Universal package supports both HiveOS and mmpOS

 ## System Requirements